-When the President has referred a bill, the chairman of the Committee on Rules and Calendar may move for reference to a different committee or for removal from any committee after the sponsor of the bill has filed a card with the Rules Chairman signed by the chairman of the affected committee and the chairman of the Committee on Rules and Calendar.
-This motion may be adopted by a two-thirds (2/3) vote of those present.

-The chairman of the Committee on Appropriations may move to withdraw a bill from that committee provided the bill has been reported favorably by a standing subcommittee and a card requesting such withdrawal has been filed with the committee by the sponsor and approved by the chairman.
-This motion may be adopted by a two-thirds (2/3) vote of those present.
+- (1) When the President has referred a bill, the Chair of the Committee on Rules and Calendar may move for reference to a different committee or for removal from any committee after the sponsor of the bill has filed a card with the Rules Chair signed by the chair of the affected committee and the Chair of the Committee on Rules and Calendar.
+This motion may be adopted by a two-thirds (2/3) vote of those Senators present. - (2) The Chair of the Committee on Appropriations may move to withdraw a bill from that committee provided the bill has been reported favorably by a standing subcommittee and a card requesting such withdrawal has been filed with the committee by the sponsor and approved by the chair.
+This motion may be adopted by a two-thirds (2/3) vote of those Senators present, and shall have the effect of the bill having been reported favorably by the Committee on Appropriations as recommended by the subcommittee.